ChartIQ/ChartIQ-Android-SDK/README.md

 ## Requirements

+- Version 1.0.0 of the Android app requires Version 8.2.0 of the ChartIQ library
-- Version 8.2.0 or later of the ChartIQ library
+- Version 2.0.0 of the Android app requires Version 8.2.1 or later of the ChartIQ library

   Go to our <a href="https://cosaic.io/chartiq-sdk-library-download/" target="_blank">download site</a> to obtain a free 30-day trial version of the library, or send us an email at <info@cosaic.io>, and we'll send you an evaluation version.